 “when you can measure what you are speaking about, and express it in numbers, you know something about it; but when you cannot express it in numbers, your knowledge is of a meagre and unsatisfactory kind; …you have scarcely, in your thoughts, advanced to the stage of science…” [

 Part of the problem has been what people have been trying to measure.
-It is difficult for example to isolate and define capabilities.
+It’s difficult for example to isolate and define capabilities.
 Part of the problem has been how to keep the data still enough for long enough to measure it.
-The people themselves keep developing their skills, their environment changes and their roles within the organisation keep changing.
+The people themselves keep developing their skills, their environment changes and their roles within the organization keep changing.
 So what do we measure?
 The people?
 Their context?
 Their role?
-The instability of the data presents a simple but fundamental problem – anything that is so disconnected, fragmented and hard to collect can hardly be measured, and therefore it cannot be included in contracts, annual accounts or board reports.
+The instability of the data presents a simple but fundamental problem – anything that’s so disconnected, fragmented and hard to collect can hardly be measured and therefore can’t be included in contracts, annual accounts or board reports.

 Think about a simple skill.
 How good are people with customers?
 Some are excellent.
-They engage, they listen to the other person, they tell it how it is.
-Others try hard, but just don’t get it right.
-How valuable would it be to organisations to recruit people who are good with customers?
-How easily can the organisation measure this and track its current capability?
+They engage, they listen to the other person and they tell it how it is.
+Others try hard but just don’t get it right.
+How valuable would it be to organizations to recruit people who are good with customers?
+How easily can the organization measure this and track its current capability?

 Coase, R., 1937, “The Nature of the Firm”, Economica 4 (16): 386–405